 The scholar will be a member of the teacher team in the respective competence area.
 At Haaga-Helia, team teaching model is applied, and the scholar works closely with other lecturers.
 Scholar may be responsible for teaching a full study course or parts of courses depending on the work plan agreed.
-Even if the main role of the scholar is teaching, at Haaga-Helia, all lecturers are expected to take part in the RDI activities.
-Taking part in RDI activities can mean, for example, writing a publication together with Haaga-Helia faculty or contributing to a RDI project that is running or planning a RDI project in cooperation with Haaga-Helia faculty.
+Even if the main role of the scholar is teaching, at Haaga-Helia, all lecturers are expected to take part in the RD activities.
+Taking part in RD activities can mean, for example, writing a publication together with Haaga-Helia faculty or contributing to a RD project that is running or planning a RD project in cooperation with Haaga-Helia faculty.
 The grant cannot be used for advancing one's own academic research.

-Haaga-Helia has excellent facilities for teaching, learning and RDI.
+Haaga-Helia has excellent facilities for teaching, learning and RD.
 Haaga-Helia SalesLab offers a completely new type of environment for improving and developing sales, customer engagements and interaction situations.
 Haaga-Helia EComLab is an environment for developing and testing Ecommerce concepts.
 More information about Haaga-Helia RD projects can be found on their website.